-Slip slidin’ around is not a good thing when you are driving but it’s common when driving in the winter.
-Winter driving conditions have already hit the northern states this year.
+Slip slidin’ around is not a good thing when you are driving.
+But it’s common when driving in the winter.
+Winter driving conditions have already hit some states this year.
 There’s no going back now.
 For the 70% of US residents who live in cold and snowy climates, we just have plow on through until spring.
 Sometimes quite literally.

 We know it’s safest to just stay home but if you must drive: